 - Have easy-to-grip handrails installed along the full length of both sides of the stairs.

 - Wear sturdy, well-fitted, low-heeled shoes with non-slip soles.
 These are safer than high heels, thick-soled athletic shoes, slippers, or stocking feet.

-National Fire Protection Association (NFPA) statistics show that people age 65 and older are twice as likely to die in a home fire as the population at large.
+People age 65 and older are twice as likely to die in a home fire as the population at large.
 But this high risk can be greatly reduced by following simple fire prevention rules.
 The following eight Remembering When tips can help protect you and your loved ones.